aather/abyss/README.md

 $./startMonitoring

-This will start Metrics accumulation in graphite server.
+This will start accumulating metrics in graphite server.
 Wait for few minutes to have sufficient metrics displayed on dashboard.

 To automate Benchmark (network benchmark test-suite is available) run: